awsdocs/amazon-kendra-developer-guide/doc_source/data-source-workdocs.md

 ## Prerequisites<a name="prerequisites-workdocs"></a>

-Before you can use Amazon Kendra to index your Amazon WorkDocs data source, you must meet the following requirements:
+Before you can use Amazon Kendra to index your WorkDocs data source, make these changes in your WorkDocs and AWS accounts\.

-+ You have created an Amazon Kendra index\.
-You must create an index before you create the data source\.
-You need the index id to connect your data source\.
-For more information on how to create an Amazon Kendra index, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
+**In WorkDocs, make sure you have:**
++ Noted the Amazon WorkDocs directory ID \(organization ID\) for your Amazon WorkDocs repository\.

+**In your AWS account, make sure you have:**
++ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.

-+ You have an IAM role for your data source\.
-Amazon Kendra uses this role to access the AWS resources required to create the Amazon Kendra resource\.
-You provide the Amazon Resource Name \(ARN\) of the IAM role with the policy attached when you connect your data source to Amazon Kendra\.
-If you are using the API, you must create an IAM role before you connect your datasource\.
-If you use the AWS console, you can choose to use an existing IAM role or create a new one when you configure your Amazon Kendra connector\.
-For more information on using an IAM role for your WorkDocs data source, see [IAM roles for data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.
+If you don’t have an existing IAM role, you can use the console to create a new IAM role when you connect your WorkDocs data source to Amazon Kendra\.
+If you are using the API, you must provide the ARN of an existing IAM role and an index id\.
-+ You have noted the Amazon WorkDocs directory ID \(organization ID\) for your Amazon WorkDocs repository\.

-  You can find more information on how to configure your Amazon WorkDocs account on the [Amazon WorkDocs Documentation](/workdocs/latest/adminguide/what_is.html) page\.
-+ \(Optional\) If you want to map attributes or custom index fields from your WorkDocs data source to your Amazon Kendra index, you must make sure that these attributes and custom fields already exist in your data source file system custom metadata\.

-## Connecting Amazon Kendra to your Amazon WorkDocs data source<a name="data-source-procedure-workdocs"></a>
+## Connection instructions<a name="data-source-procedure-workdocs"></a>

 To connect Amazon Kendra to your Amazon WorkDocs data source you must provide details of your Amazon WorkDocs credentials so that Amazon Kendra can access your data\.
 If you have not yet configured Amazon WorkDocs for Amazon Kendra see [Prerequisites](#prerequisites-workdocs)\.